Frequently Asked Questions

 Would you like me to talk about the barefoot trim?
 I can share a talk on hoof mapping, natural hoof function and the basics of supporting the hoof in barefoot transitioning through trimming and how this differs from a shoe trim (I do not demo or teach trimming).

-If you would like me to come out to a yard for a talk and fitting demonstration there is a minimum of 8 attendees.
+If you would like me to come out to a yard for a talk and fitting demonstration there is a recommended minimum of 8 attendees, however any size group can be accommodated.